clockworklabs/spacetime-docs/docs/unity/part-2.md

 }
 ```

 The `client_connected` argument to the `spacetimedb::reducer` macro indicates to SpacetimeDB that this is a special reducer.
-This reducer is only every called by SpacetimeDB itself when a client connects to your module.
+This reducer is only every called by SpacetimeDB itself when a client connects to your database.

 > SpacetimeDB gives you the ability to define custom reducers that automatically trigger when certain events occur.
 >